-A year after the loss of the first lighthouse, Congress appropriated $12,000 for a second brick tower for the cape.
+A year after the loss of the first lighthouse, Congress appropriated $12,000 for a second brick tower and a keeper’s dwelling for the cape.
 Due to an outbreak of yellow fever and delays in obtaining the lantern and Fresnel lens, the tower was not lit until November 1855, when Keeper Joseph Ridler was transferred from Dog Island.
 Ten months later, on August 30, 1856, another hurricane struck Cape San Blas.
 A Lighthouse Board report described the destruction inflicted on the station: “The sea rose so high at that place that the waves struck the floor of the keeper’s dwelling, elevated eight feet above the ground, and about fourteen feet above the ordinary tides.
 A lagoon now occupies the site of that lighthouse."

 In 1883, $35,000 was granted to build an iron skeleton tower as requested by the Lighthouse Board.
 The tower was fabricated in the North, and then loaded on a ship for its journey to the cape.
 En route, the ship went down along Florida’s west coast, but fortunately the wreck was in shallow water, and most of the material was salvageable.
 Work on the two keeper’s dwellings and the lighthouse began in September 1884 and was completed the following February, except for the installation of the lens and illuminating apparatus.
 The tower’s third-order Fresnel lens was first lit on June 30, 1885, showing alternate red and white flashes spaced by thirty seconds.